jhlq/Weilianqi.jl/README.md

 Welcome to a fun and beneficial game that trains the mind and teamwork skills!

+Weilianqi is played on a triangular grid like that formed by the flower of life.

 Wei-lian-qi is chinese for surround-connect-game.
 To play it first start julia (0.6) then type:
 ```
 Pkg.add("Gtk") #unless already installed